borntofrappe/game-development/Games/Space Invaders/README.md

 ## Update 4 — rows of aliens

 Include the aliens in rows.
 Move the rows horizontally and vertically when when they bounce with the game's window.

+## Update 5 — round and victory

+Introduce the round state for a brief period of time, and always before the play state.